shpml/fundamentals/11_chapter/05_lesson.md

 }
 ```

-In addition to being one of the simplest ways to iterate through an array, in JavaScript (and many other languages), it is also one of the most versatile!
+In addition to being one of the simplest ways to iterate through an array, in JavaScript (and many other languages), a `for` loop is also one of the most versatile!

 ### Test Yourself